-Since returning to MDI in March, I’ve found that my weight increased and I found I needed more glucose to treat a hypo, I also shied away from a lot of exercise for fear of hypos.
-I knew that Insulin Pump Therapy would make a difference, having experienced it before; I was looking forward to experiencing the difference Kaleido could make to all of that.
+Since returning to MDI in March, I’ve found that my weight increased.
+I also found I needed more glucose to treat a hypo and shied away from a lot of exercise for fear of hypos.
+I knew that Insulin Pump Therapy would make a difference, having experienced it before.
+And I was looking forward to experiencing the difference Kaleido could make to all of that.

 When Jayne from Kaleido arrived, it literally felt like she came bearing gifts.
-From the bags the pumps were in, to the boxes; opening it all up was such a lovely, non-clinical experience, which is such a rarity when Type 1 Diabetes lives with you.
-Our every day is led by clinical decisions; we spend a large proportion of our lives with medical professionals in clinical environments and so this really was a breath of fresh air.
+From the bags the pumps were in, to the boxes; opening it all up was such a lovely, non-clinical experience.
+And that’s such a rarity when Type 1 Diabetes lives with you.
+Our every day is led by clinical decisions.
+We spend a large proportion of our lives with medical professionals in clinical environments.
+So this really was a breath of fresh air.
 It made me feel like I was at the centre of this process rather than my Diabetes.

-We spent time going through the kit and various functions, using the guidebook; which is colour coded to match the handset screen options (so helpful when you need info quickly) and having a few dummy runs at filling the cartridge before we did it for real.
-Filling the cartridge, fitting it in the pump, inserting the cannula and then attaching the pump was all new but it went smoothly and this time, when the handset confirmed “orange pump connected” I didn’t cry as I had at previous pumpstart, instead I felt empowered and raring to go.
+We spent time going through the kit and various functions, using the guidebook; which is colour coded to match the handset screen options (so helpful when you need info quickly).
+Then I had a few dummy runs at filling the cartridge before we did it for real.
+Filling the cartridge, fitting it in the pump, inserting the cannula and then attaching the pump was all new.
+But it went smoothly and this time, when the handset confirmed “orange pump connected” I didn’t cry as I had at previous pump starts.
+Instead I felt empowered and raring to go.